Why didst thou promise such a beauteous day,

 32. The Poet now contrasts his Muse with the 9 Muses of old who inspire

-the youth (and the rival poets) to rhyme and style before the tenth Muse
+the youth (and the alien Poets) to rhyme and style before the tenth Muse

 enables him to appreciate the natural logic of the increase argument.